 The ECEBC Sue Fraser Award recognizes the importance of ECE students to the early care and learning sector.
 Students represent a fresh perspective and possess the energy and passion to be an integral part in the future of our sector.
 ECEBC recognizes the importance of building upon and encouraging students to be an active part of the organization.

 ECEBC has chosen the sprout to symbolize the Sue Fraser Student Award.
-We thing the sprout represents new growth for the sector and the journey that ECE students have embarked upon.
+We think the sprout represents new growth for the sector and the journey that ECE students have embarked upon.
 ECEBC sees all early childhood educators and ECE students as having an important leadership role for our profession, children, families, and communities.
 This award will recognize and honour a student who has:

 - Taken an active leadership role within their community to raise awareness of the ECE sector.